jamesplease/bestfetch/README.md

 #### Important: Read this!

-Note that with `fetch`, you usually read the body yourself.
+When using `fetch`, you typically read the body yourself by calling, say, `.json()` on the response.
 Fetch Dedupe reads the body for you, so you **cannot** do it, or else an error will be thrown.

 ```js
 // Normal usage of `fetch`: